-The Graduate School's PGR community organisers set up regular social events at our campus in Milton Keynes and online: see Connecting with the research student community for further information about these and other community options.

-The Graduate School operates a lively Twitter account and we encourage PGRs to share their research degree experience by tagging us with @OUGradSch.
+The Graduate School's PGR community organisers set up regular social events at our campus in Milton Keynes and online: see the Community page for further information about these and other community options.
+The Graduate School operates a Bluesky account and we encourage PGRs to share their research degree experience by tagging us with @OUGradSch.bsky.social.
 There is also a Facebook page @OUGradSchool and non-OU-moderated Facebook group for postgraduate research students: PGRs at the OU.